Builditluc/wiki-tui/docs/contributing/develop-code.md

       ![Code URL Options](../assets/images/clone-2.png)
     4. Open Terminal
     5. Change the current working directory to the location where you want the cloned directory.
-    6. Type `git clone`, and then paste the URL you copied earlier.
+    6. Type `git clone, and then paste the URL you copied earlier.
 It will look like this, with your GitHub username instead of `YOUR-USERNAME`:
       ```
       $ git clone https://github.com/YOUR-USERNAME/wiki-tui
       ```